Resources for Youth-Serving Providers

 • This full-day hybrid event will bring together public health professionals, health care providers, community leaders, and advocates to advance immunization efforts across the state.
 Individual registration is $75 for virtual and $200 for in-person.

-• June 23-25, 2026: National School-Based Health Care Conference hosted by the School-Based Health Alliance (Washington, D.C.)
+• June 23 to 25, 2026: National School-Based Health Care Conference hosted by the School-Based Health Alliance (Washington, D.C.)

 • The National School-Based Health Care Conference is an opportunity to connect with hundreds of health care professionals, education professionals, youth, and advocates from across the country.
 Conference attendees will explore the innovative ways SBHCs serve their students and families in rural, urban, and suburban schools and communities by promoting wellness and health equity through engaging communities and fostering partnerships.